 April 1, 2019 from 11:00 a.m - 3:00 p.m.

 April 2, 2019 from 9:30 a.m. - 1:30 p.m.

 April 3, 2019 from 9:00 a.m. - 1:00 p.m.

 Local high schools are encouraged to schedule an informational visit from ISyE representatives to give students a better understanding of the school and industrial engineering as a major.
 Students will view a one-hour presentation given by an ISyE faculty member and a current student.
 To schedule a visit, contact Tuba Ketenci.

 Theme Park, an engaging interactive computer game geared towards the learning of probability and statistics, was developed by ISyE’s Ton Dieker for high school students in grades nine through 12.
 As students analyze, maneuver, construct, and synthesize information throughout the game, they gain a deeper understanding of a variety of topics in probability and statistics, while applying these concepts to a real-world situation.

-ISyE’s Dave Goldsman has developed some instructional modules for Project MINDSET, which is aimed at high school students.
-Some of his work has evolved into a new high school operations research and industrial engineering course that is currently in a number of states, including Georgia.
+ISyE’s Dave Goldsman has developed operations research and industrial engineering instructional modules aimed at high school students.
+Some of this work evolved into a high school OR/IE course that is currently offered in a number of states, including Georgia.

-For more information on our K-12 outreach, contact our communications department.
+For more information on our K-12 outreach, contact Tuba Ketenci.